CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.1.6 Software tests and releases.txt

 #### OPS.1.1.6.A12 Performing Regression Tests [Tester]

-If software tests are to be performed after a software change, regression tests should be performed.
+If software tests are to be performed after a change in the software, regression tests should be performed.
 Regression tests SHOULD be completed.
 The omission of test cases SHOULD be substantiated and documented.
 The test cases and the test results SHOULD be documented.

 #### OPS.1.1.6.A13 Separation of Test and Quality Management Environment from the Production Environment [IT Operations]